YashAndonia/usageSignature/README.md

 *Doing so, should significantly decrease the time taken to login, by the user.
 *I intend to conduct a survey to idenitfy the responses of the users of this page, to identify the extent to which it improved the user experience.

+# An example of an efficient Login system, where the input areas appear exactly where the mouse is placed.

 ![Demo](https://user-images.githubusercontent.com/26602639/44305767-e6130800-a39d-11e8-94e5-e9951ae70523.gif)